Nebraska storm raises question: Are tornadoes, derechos now part of winter weather?

 Preliminary assessments of damage in Nebraska and western Iowa revealed that at least four strong tornadoes of EF2 intensity occurred: two in Nebraska, around Beaver Lake; and two in Iowa, near Neola and near McClelland.
 Other, weaker tornadoes were confirmed, and more possible tornadoes are being investigated.

 Power outages in Nebraska and western Iowa likely peaked at over 40,000, though complete numbers aren't available.
 As of 7 p.m.
-Thursday, about 4,000 Omaha Public Power District customers in southeast Nebraska and 2,800 MidAmerican Energy Company customers in Council Bluffs were among those still without power.
+Thursday, about 4,000 Omaha Public Power District customers in southeast Nebraska and 2,800 MidAmerican Energy customers in Council Bluffs were among those still without power.

 The Lewis Central Community School District, based in Council Bluffs, canceled classes Thursday because of power outages.